tattva-test/UPYOG/Desktop/digit-ukpfms-mohsin-ukpfms/egov-coexistence-master/README.md

 #### Redis Server Setup

-By default UPYOG uses embedded redis server (work only in Linux & OSx), to make UPYOG works in Windows OS or if you want to run redis server as standalone then follow the installation steps below.
+By default eGov suit uses embedded redis server (work only in Linux & OSx), to make eGov suit works in Windows OS or if you want to run redis server as standalone then follow the installation steps below.

 1. Installing redis server on Linux